ryan-williams/git-helpers/README.md

 * `source .git-rc` from your `.bashrc`.
 This will give you lots of helpful aliases!
     * You might want to make sure it's not clobbering ones you already have/use.
     * It will also put several relevant directories from this repo on your `$PATH`
+* `pip install -r requirements.txt`; currently just makes sure you have `dateutil` available, which some scripts here need.

 ### "git branches" (`git b`) ###